7 Wonderful Ways To Practice DBT How Skills to Master Mindfulness

 A woman immersed in nature

-One-Mindfully: When we just do one thing at a time.
+One-Mindfully: When we do one thing at a time.
 Nothing more, nothing less.
 We are anchored to the present moment.
-In fact, this forms a key component of dbt mindfulness skills and dialectical behavioral therapy in general.

 Take a look at this video for a good description: